ed-kung/CSUN-Econ-433/docs/labs/lab06.md

 ## Assignment

-- Create a new script that does the same 5 regressions as above, except that it uses data from California, 2014.
+- Create a new script that does the same 5 regressions as above, except:
+  - It uses data from California 2014 instead of 2019.
+  - Include a new variable, `AGESQ`, which is equal to the square of `AGE`, in regressions `r2` thru `r5`.
+  - Include dummy variables for `COUNTYFIP` in `r4` and `r5`.

 - Upload the script to the Lab 06 Assignment.

-- Take the Lab 06 Quiz.

 ---